 BAE Systems has begun production of an advanced targeting sensor for LRASM

+BAE Systems has begun production of an advanced targeting sensor for the emerging Long Range Anti-Ship Missile engineered to track and destroy moving targets from great distances semi-autonomously, developers said.
 BAE Systems is a subcontractor to main LRASM developer Lockheed Martin.
 Production of the sensor comes shortly after Lockheed received the first LRASM production contract award from the Navy and Air Force.

 Along with advances in electronic warfare, cyber-security and communications, LRASM is design to bring semi-autonomous targeting capability to a degree that does not yet exist.
 As a result, some of its guidance and seeker technology is secret, developers have said.
 Overall, LRASM employs the multi-mode sensor, weapon data link and an enhanced digital anti-jam global positioning system to detect and destroy specific targets within a group of ships, Lockheed officials said.